ArminJo/Arduino-DTSU666H_PowerMeter/README.md

 <br/>

+# Schematics of signal conditioning

 ```
- Implemented with 3 x 30A split-core current transformers.
+ Implemented with 3 x 30A split-core current transformers:
  2. order low pass 1600 Hz, to suppressthe high frequency modulation of current as seen above.
                ____         ____         _____
           o---|____|---o---|____|---o---|_____|---o-----> A1 (A2, A3)